How I Use Carb Cycling to Reset My Adrenals, Stress Levels and Sleep

 But why not call them refined carbs or processed carbs to distinguish them from the greater circle of healthy carbohydrates?
 There are plenty of wonderful carbs to sink your teeth into-- many of which can be a loyal ally to your health!

 All fresh vegetables (from crucifers like broccoli and kale to fresh leafy greens like spinach and romaine lettuce to mushrooms)

 All fresh fruits (from apples and tomatoes to citrus to berries to tropical fruits)

-Root vegetables (like potatoes, yams, beets, ginger, carrots, onions and garlic)
+Root vegetables (like potatoes, yams, beets, ginger, carrots, parsnips)

 Legumes (like beans, chickpeas, green peas, and peanuts)

 These are carbs, too!
 So before you give into carb-o-phobia, remember there are plenty of healthy carbs to be embraced.

 Many of the healthy carbs listed above, like fruit, root veggies and whole grains, can also trigger a significant release of glucose into the blood stream.
 And for certain individuals, like my husband, some of these foods like oats, rice or certain nightshade veggies, can trigger an immune response.